 Here is my story, and a few things to consider when envisioning and crafting the best birth environment for yourself.

 Physical Location – Places to Give Birth

-Though I am a health care professional and accustomed to the clinical setting, when it came time for me to give birth I knew I would be most comfortable at home.
-My husband and I planned around this desire and I was fortunate to be in my home when I began having pre-labor contractions.
+Though I am a health care professional and accustomed to the clinical setting, when it came time for me to give birth I knew I would be most comfortable with an outdoor birth at home.
+My husband and I planned around this desire.
+And, I was fortunate to be in my home when I began having pre-labor contractions.